What is electrical cardioversion?

 Various problems can disrupt this signaling pathway and lead to abnormal heart rhythms.
 The heart might beat very quickly, not leaving it enough time to fill with blood between beats.
 This can prevent your heart from pumping enough blood to the body.
 Some abnormal heart rhythms raise your risk of stroke.
 Some also raise the risk of life-threatening rhythms that can lead to sudden death.
 Cardioversion interrupts the abnormal signaling Cardioversion is usually a scheduled procedure.
 But sometimes healthcare providers need to do it as an emergency .
 This is done if symptoms are severe.
-You will be given same as defibrillation.
+You will likely is not the same as defibrillation.
 Both use shocks to reset the heart.
-But defibrillation uses Why might I need an electrical cardioversion?
+But defibrillation Why might I need an electrical cardioversion?